jeremytammik/tbc/a/1884_transient_graphics.md

 **Question:** I want to draw 2D texts in a view, like Transient Graphics in AutoCAD.
 These texts draw upon all model elements and will not adapt their size when scaling the view.
-This can be applied to a situation such as when the grid names are outside of the view, the texts representing the grids display at the edge of view, so the user can easily know the current position while modeling.
+This can be applied to a situation such as when the grid names are outside of the view, the texts representing the grids display at the edge of view, so the user can easily know the current position while modelling.

 **Answer:** Two pieces of Revit API functionality come to mind: the older [Analysis Visualisation Framework or AVF](https://thebuildingcoder.typepad.com/blog/avf) and the more recent DirectContext3D.